John Day River (northwestern Oregon)

 Flowing generally north, the river enters the Columbia at John Day Point, east of Tongue Point and about 7 km east of Astoria.
 It passes under U.S. Route 30 near the unincorporated community of John Day (not to be confused with the city of the same name in Grant County).
 The mouth of the river is about 15 mi upstream from the mouth of the Columbia on the Pacific.
 The John Day River has only one named tributary, Jack Creek, which enters from the left.

 The river is named for John Day, a hunter and fur trapper who took part in William Price Hunt's overland expedition for John Jacob Astor in 1811–12.
 There's a John Day River in eastern Oregon, a John Day Dam, a city John Day, and John Day Fossil Beds National Monument, which were all named after John Day.
 John Day Point, a cape located at the mouth of the river and protruding into Cathlamet Bay, takes its name from the river, as did a former railway station in the vicinity.
 Lewis and Clark, who camped near here in 1805, referred to the river as Kekemarke, their version of a Native American name.
 Lewis and Clark write about the river in their journals.
 The river was known as Swan Creek by Charles Wilkes, of the U.S. Exploring Expedition and was documented as such on his illustrated map.

 There's a railroad swing bridge crossing the mouth of the river.
-The tracks were used by Lewis and Clark Explorer Train which is no longer operating.
+The tracks were used by the Lewis and Clark Explorer train which is no longer operating.
 The railroad bridge has a clearance of 8 feet.

 Tidal currents control the river throughout most of its length.
 Moored houseboats cover some of the shorelines on both sides of the river.